 Undertaking work experience with an agency or in any other business environment (if possible within a marketing department) can help you to become known to an agency and will help your applications.
 Use this experience to network and make further contacts.

 Vacancies are not always advertised so speculative applications are worthwhile.
 Relevant professional bodies such as the Institute of Direct and Digital Marketing (IDM) and the Institute of Promotional Marketing (IPM) provide details of their members which include agencies, brand owners and service providers.

-Well-informed, targeted applications are vital so make sure that you research the sector and agency before applying for work experience or a graduate role.
+Well-informed, targeted applications are vital, so make sure you've researched the sector and agency before applying for work experience or a graduate role.
 It's also important to keep up to date with industry news and developments so reading any related trade press will help.

 Traditional marketing disciplines, such as branding, advertising and sales promotion, have blurred and few agencies now specialise exclusively in sales promotion, working more broadly instead in the field of promotional marketing.